altocodenl/TODIS/readme.md

 Rich Hickey [takes it further](https://www.youtube.com/watch?v=ROor6_NGIWU&ab_channel=ClojureTV) and argues that what distinguishes a language from a system is that, in systems, errors are an unavoidable part of the landscape.
 Probably anyone with any practical experience writing systems will agree with that statement.

 And we're done with logic!
 We have seen the five elements of logic that are present in DIS.
-These five elements will cover an overwhelming amount of the logic of any DIS you may encounter or write yourself.
+These five elements (*fivelogic*) will cover an overwhelming amount of the logic of any DIS you may encounter or write yourself.

 #### Putting the five elements together